-This will instantiate a residential building with base of 10 x 20 meters and height of 10 meters whose external walls are of concrete with windows; the building has three floors and has an internal 3 x 2 grid of rooms of equal size.
+This will instantiate a residential building with base of 10×20 meters and height of 10 meters whose external walls are of concrete with windows; the building has three floors and has an internal 3×2 grid of rooms of equal size.

-3. Node creation and positioning:
+2. Node creation and positioning:

 '''

 ueNodes.Create (2);

 mobility.Install (ueNodes);

+BuildingsHelper::Install (ueNodes);

 NetDeviceContainer ueDevs;

 ueDevs = lteHelper->InstallUeDevice (ueNodes);

-Ptr<BuildingsMobilityModel> mm0 = enbNodes.Get (0)->GetObject<BuildingsMobilityModel> ();
+Ptr<ConstantPositionMobilityModel> mm0 = enbNodes.Get (0)->GetObject<ConstantPositionMobilityModel

-Ptr<BuildingsMobilityModel> mm1 = enbNodes.Get (1)->GetObject<BuildingsMobilityModel> ();
+Ptr<ConstantPositionMobilityModel> mm1 = enbNodes.Get (1)->GetObject<ConstantPositionMobilityModel

 mm0->SetPosition (Vector (5.0, 5.0, 1.5));

 mm1->SetPosition (Vector (30.0, 40.0, 1.5));

 '''

-This positions the node on the scenario.
+This installs the building mobility informations to the nodes and positions the node on the scenario.
 Note that, in this example, node 0 will be in the building, and node 1 will be out of the building.
 Note that this alone is not sufficient to setup the topology correctly.
 What is left to be done is to issue the following command after we have placed all nodes in the simulation:

-'''

 BuildingsHelper::MakeMobilityModelConsistent ();

-'''